 5. What is NOT Covered Under this Notice?
-Confidential HIV Related Information

-Under New York State Law, confidential HIV- related information (information concerning whether or not you have had an HIV- related test, or have HIV infection, HIV-related illness, or AIDS, or which could indicate that a person has been potentially exposed to HIV), can only be given to entities allowed to have it by law or allowed to have it by a release that

-Alcohol or Substance Abuse Treatment Information:

-If you have received alcohol or substance abuse treatment from an alcohol/substance abuse program that receives funds from the United States government, federal regulations may protect your treatment records from disclosure without your written
+- ◆ Confidential HIV Related Information: Under New York State Law, confidential HIV-related information (information concerning whether or not you have had an HIV-related test, or have HIV infection, HIV-related illness, or AIDS, or which could indicate that a person has been potentially exposed to HIV), cannot be disclosed except to those people you authorize in writing to have it. - Alcohol or Substance Abuse Treatment Information: If you have received alcohol or substance abuse treatment from an alcohol/substance abuse program that receives funds from the United States government, federal regulations may protect your treatment records from disclosure without your written authorization.